 Games are always a fun way to review information and the Scrambled States of America is one we like to play.
 The goal is to match a ‘riddle’ to one of your states, such as “Is north of Nebraska” or “Capital starts with S or T”.

 I love Professor Noggin’s Trivia Games and would love to buy them all!
 There is one for the United States, but I have not purchased it, yet.

 For apps, Stack the States has been a fun one!

 US State Sorting Mats

 If you have been around the blog for awhile, you know I love our sorting mats and so of course, I had to start creating some for the US States.
 They are a great way for me to assess how much the boys have learned without it feeling like a test!
 They also allow them to practice what they have learned and use their critical thinking skills to figure out the information they haven’t committed to memory, yet!
-The first set is almost done and here is a sneak peek of it:
+The first two sets are done and here is what they look like:

 Do you have any other resources for studying US geography?
 Share them below.